 Membership is open to all who are seeking meaning and purpose in a world without God and supernatural forces.
 There is no membership fee and membership is open to people from all locations.
 There exist two types of membership groups; one local and the other international.

 The local Ex-Religious Support Network is a private Meetup group servicing the needs of the ex-religious in Melbourne, Australia.
-This Meetup group focuses specifically on face-to-face meetings and social activities.
+This Meetup group focuses specifically on face-to-face and online meetings and social activities.
 For many people, leaving their religion is a difficult and sensitive time.
 For this reason, this Meetup is a private group.
 For member security and confidentiality, membership status and group conversations are not displayed publicly.

 The second, international group is named the Ex-Religious Discussion Group and is a public Facebook group.
 The aim of this discussion group is to provide a wider forum for people who have left their religion or are leaving their religion.
 In this broader forum, members can discuss openly with other apostates around the world their experiences, challenges and opportunities for finding meaning and purpose in a godless world.
 Unlike the Meetup group, conversations in this group are visible to the world.

 We meet in Melbourne and online regularly, with a mix of talks and discussions and casual social events.
 Recent talks included ‘Religious Trauma: Making Sense of Existence’ and ‘Ask Me Any Question: Humanist’.
 Our talks are casual affairs, with many run in an engaging Q&A format.
 Questions and discussion are always actively encouraged.

 Every so often, we like to let our hair down with a casual social get-together.
 We’ve enjoyed sharing a meal and drink in a cafe by the lake and in the botanical gardens, and went to see an engaging movie.